Skip to Content

 CONCEPT

 Manufactured products require tooling, bulk material, machines, buildings, transportation, and other factors prone to creating waste.
-A manufactured product must consider all of these wastes in its price since the cost of the product = work + waste + profit
+A manufactured product must consider all of these wastes in its price since the cost of the product = work + waste + profit.

 The pricing drop-down for Ⓢ Cap shows each option's cost consequences.
 When we understand the actual costs of products, we can make informed judgments on what adds value.
 In this example, the cost to only produce the cap is $14.25 ea (@ a 25-unit run).
 However, I must purchase the entire batch to ship one cap, so the total costs of the whole inventory + shipping (the most significant waste in this example) + sorting labor + individual packaging = $696.25.
 Assuming there are no defects, returns, inventory losses, or giveaways, it would take selling (20) caps @ $35 ea to break even, and if the entire batch sells, it will produce ~ $175 profit (25%).